UWM-Libraries/GeoDiscovery-Documentation/docs/dependencies.md

 A remote server automation tool that supports the scripting and execution of arbitrary tasks and includes a set of sane-default deployment workflows.

+Since we are deploying from a local computer, capistrano is not actually installed on the production machine.

 ## Sprockets

 [Sprockets GitHub Repo](https://github.com/rails/sprockets)